jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 - test basic but frequently used functions

-1ph trip - 1ph lockout
-- When 3 phases are open, whether 1, 2, or 3 phases are selected, can still hit open PB and it will time (I don't think should be able to do this)
-- Can't ever close anything
-1ph trip - 1ph lockout (3ph on multi-ph fault)
-- all same
-1ph trip - 3ph lockout
-- all same
-3ph trip
-- cannot deselect phases - we want this
-- can still hit open and start the timer

 One of these needs to be high for it to close:
 - (LT05 OR CLOSE3P OR CC3 AND LT03 OR 79CY3P)

 LT21 AND NOT IN102 AND NOT SV13T AND NOT SV21 AND NOT SV14 AND LT06 # CLOSE PUSHBUTTON DELAY
 (PB11_PUL AND NOT SV13 OR NOT PB11_PUL AND SV13) AND NOT PB12_PUL AND NOT SV13T AND NOT SV21 AND NOT SV14 AND LT05 AND LT06 # CLOSE PUSHBUTTON DELAY

+1ph trip - 1ph lockout

+1ph trip - 1ph lockout (3ph lockout for multi-ph fault)

+1ph trip - 3ph lockout

+3ph trip